 Methods of Intervention

-The generally accepted method of intervention can be traced back to the system developed by Vernon Johnson, an Episcopalian priest and recovered alcoholic who devoted his life to helping alcoholics.
-In the 1960s, following his own recovery from alcoholism, Johnson developed what has become known as the Johnson Model and co-founded the Johnson Institute in order to provide professional intervention training.
+The accepted method of intervention can be traced back to the system developed by Vernon Johnson, an Episcopalian priest and recovered alcoholic who devoted his life to helping alcoholics.
+In the 1960s, following his own recovery from alcoholism, Johnson developed what has become known as the Johnson Model and co-founded the Johnson Institute to provide professional intervention training.

 There are other methods of intervention.
 One is called the Systemic Family Model which focuses on the family of the addict or alcoholic.
 In a series of meetings, the counselor gets the family to look at their various issues before attempting the intervention meeting with the addict.
 For example, the family could be fueling or motivating the addiction in ways they may not realize or have thus far refused to acknowledge.
 The Systemic Family Model seeks to get the family up to the position of really being able to confront and deal with their loved one’s addiction.

-How to Perform an Intervention
+How to Host an Intervention

-1. An intervention must be performed within the boundaries of the law.
+- An intervention must be performed within the boundaries of the law.
 No physical force or restraint should be used.
 It may be necessary to consult with a lawyer when planning an intervention.

-2. The intervention team is put together.
+- The intervention team is put together.
 Normally this consists of family and friends, and could also include co-workers.
 Often this is headed up by an intervention specialist.

-3. The group meets and plans out the intervention.
+- The group meets and plans out the intervention.
 Each person is encouraged to write down what they want to tell the addict.
 These messages should be FACTUAL and non-accusatory.
 Often, people will describe how the addiction makes them feel and focus on how it affects them.
 It is a good idea to recount specifics as much as possible, such as: “One year ago, I had to bail you out of jail.
 I was worried sick about you and ended up quitting my job to spend more time with you to try and deal with the problem.”
 The family will normally express their love for the individual and that they pray and hope the person will take the opportunity being presented.

-4. The communication from the family and friends should focus on the facts relating to the addiction, not other issues.
+- The communication from the family and friends should focus on the facts relating to the addiction, not other issues.
 When an addiction is properly dealt with, many other issues tend to get resolved as a result.

-5. There is a tendency for tempers to flare and a wide range of emotions will come to the surface.
+- Remember when you host an intervention that there is a tendency for tempers to flare and a wide range of emotions will come to the surface.
 For this reason, it is a good idea to practice the intervention ahead of time.
 The group must agree that the purpose is to get the individual to go to rehab willingly, and is not a forum for venting every complaint.
 It is not a punitive action.

-6. The group should decide whether or not they are going to tell the person they are doing an intervention.
+- The group should decide whether or not they are going to tell the person they are doing an intervention.
 They don’t even have to call it an intervention.
 They could just call it a family meeting.
 However, they should never lie to the person; the addict could use this as grounds to not cooperate from the beginning.
 Whatever approach is used, the space of the intervention should be calm and free of distraction.
 No children should be present.
 It is best to conduct one in the daytime on the weekend when there is ample time.

-8. The group should have a treatment center worked out that they want to person to check into, and should know something about the program.
-They should also be prepared for the person to claim that no rehab program has worked for them in the past – he or she always relapsed.
+- The group should have a treatment center worked out that they want to person to check into, and should know something about the program.
+They should also be prepared for the person to claim that no rehab program has worked for them in the past; he or she always relapsed.
 When this occurs, they should stress that the willingness of the individual to make a program work is extremely vital no matter the method of rehab.
 If they feel they have an approach that the person hasn’t tried that will help them, they can also stress this point.

-9. They should also emphasize that the process does not end with rehab.
+- They should also emphasize that the process does not end with rehab.
 Staying clean and sober is a lifestyle change that someone must work on daily.
 The family is there to help and support them, and they will not forget about them once they check into a rehab facility.

-10. The group may wish to provide an ultimatum to the individual, such as cutting off finances used to support the drug habit, or more severe consequences like being forced to leave the house.
+- The group may wish to provide an ultimatum to the individual, such as cutting off finances used to support the drug habit, or more severe consequences like being forced to leave the house.
 But do keep in mind that the person should not feel “ganged up on” or bullied.
 Even though that may be a component of what you are doing, there is a fine line to walk between ultimatum and appealing to the willingness and innate common sense of the individual.

-11. The more willingness you have on the part of the individual, the better.
+- The more willingness you have on the part of the individual, the better.
 One reason rehab fails is that the person has no interest in it to begin with.
 A person can agree to go to rehab, yet have no real motivation.
 You, as a close family member, probably know what makes that person “tick” more than anyone, so you should work that into your approach.
 Chances are they will not be jumping up and down to go to rehab.
 Any willingness is better than none.
 But keep focused on the fact that the more they have a personal stake in it, the more they personally WANT to get clean and sober, the better.

 - Be prepared on what you’ll do if they refuse.
 You can’t make anyone do what they don’t want to do.
 If you’ve gone about it properly, you should get a positive response.
 But they will still have to make a sincere effort in order to get the desired results from rehab.